Peter Morin in conversation with Dr. Ashok Mathur

 Knowledge Givers 2.0: A Longer Conversation brings together BIPOC+ faculty to deepen relationships and build inclusive spaces for the many forms of research and practice done in BIPOC+ communities.
 The series is organized by Peter Morin in collaboration with the Office of the Vice-President, Academic and Provost, and the Faculty & Curriculum Development Centre.

-Please join us on Wednesday, November 6th, 4:30 pm - 6:00 pm for the first conversation in the series between Dr. James Miller and Jay Irizawa.
+Please join us on Thursday, December 5th, 4:30 pm - 6:00 pm for the second conversation in the series between Peter Morin and Dr. Ashok Mathur.

 Knowledge Exchange Series